Brian-S-Park/Auto-git/README.md

 	  "export PATH=<insert your path here>:$PATH"
 	4.Save and exit with ctrl+x , 'y' , and enter to accept the changes.
 	5.Done!
 Now the bash script should work by calling it with "autogit [flag] [input]".
-Refer to "autogit -h" to find out more about different flags.Done!
-Now the bash script should work by calling it with "autogit [flag] [input]".
 Refer to "autogit -h" to find out more about different flags.
 (A restart of terminal may be required)

 	example: autogit -m "Thanks Autogit!"